S-BaC/ChatScreen-Maker/README.md

 # ChatScreen-Maker
-The user can make create a screenshot of a messenger chat with messages of their choosing.
+The user can create a screenshot of a messenger chat with messages of their choosing.